Social history of the United Kingdom (1979–present): Deindustrialisation

-Economic policies and patterns in the 80s and 90s
+Economic policies and patterns in the 1980s and 1990s

 Thatcher's deregulation of the economy ended the post-war consensus about the planned economy.
 She was elected during a period of crises between the Labour Party and the trade unions, and an increasing trend of higher unemployment and deindustrialisation.
 She liberalised the City of London and privatised state-owned enterprises.
 Inflation fell and trade union influence was significantly reduced.

 The National Union of Mineworkers (NUM) had for a long time, been one of the strongest trade unions.
 Its strikes had toppled the Heath ministry at the February 1974 general election.
 Thatcher drew the line and defeated it at the bitterly fought miners' strike of 1984–1985.
-The basic problem was that the easy coal had all been mined and what was left was very expensive and uneconomical.
-The miners were fighting not just for higher wages; but for a way of life that, to continue, had to be subsidised by other workers.
+The basic problem was that the easy coal had all been mined and what was left was expensive and uneconomical.
+The miners were fighting not just for higher wages, but for a way of life that, to continue, had to be subsidised by other workers.
 The Union split.
 In the end, almost all the coal mines were shut down.
 Britain turned to its vast reserves of North Sea gas and oil, which brought in substantial tax and export revenues, to fuel a new economic boom.

-After the economic boom of the 1980s, a brief but severe recession occurred between 1990 and 1992, mostly under the ministry of John Major; who succeeded Thatcher as Prime Minister and Conservative Party leader in November 1990.
-The pound was ejected from the Exchange Rate Mechanism on Black Wednesday in September 1992, an event which was humiliating for the Conservative government but which helped boost the recovery.
+Following the economic boom of the 1980s, a brief but severe recession occurred between 1990 and 1992, mostly under the ministry of John Major; who succeeded Thatcher as prime minister and Conservative Party leader in November 1990.
+The pound was ejected from the European Exchange Rate Mechanism on Black Wednesday in September 1992, an event which was humiliating for the Conservative government but which helped boost the recovery.

 The rest of the 1990s saw a period of continuous economic growth that lasted over sixteen years and was greatly expanded under Blair's New Labour government following his landslide election victory at 1997 general election, with a rejuvenated Labour Party abandoning its commitment to old policies like nuclear disarmament and nationalisation of key industries, and no reversal of the Thatcher-led union reforms.
 Many traditional Labour supporters were unhappy with Blair abandoning socialism and the restructuring of Clause IV in 1995; effectively tearing up the constitution which had put socialist values and common ownership of industry at the heart of party policy for nearly eighty years.
 Blair promoted the Labour Party as "New Labour", a social democratic centrist party for the 21st century which promised to inject new life into Britain; with investment in education made a key priority.